 - NAMFI is a pilot-friendly, non-competition event.
 Our goal is for everyone to have an enjoyable time.
 No pilot is more important than another.
 If we all keep this in mind the odds are in our favor that everyone will enjoy the event.

 - NAMFI is an AMA sanctioned event.
 This means to fly you must be an AMA member (MAAC is also accepted).
 During open flying, we will maintain a racetrack pattern with the direction being dictated by the winds.

 - All pilots must be registered and wear their pilot badge.
 Pit crew are allowed to assist without registering but they must be accompanied by the pilot when in the pits.

 - Spotters are strongly encouraged.
 There will be many people at NAMFI and to help with pilot safety and communication we encourage you to grab a spotter when flying.
 Remember a good spotter will keep track of what other airplanes are doing and not focus on your airplane.

 - 72mhz is allowed.
 There will be a frequency board in place for the 72mhz flyers however there will be no impound.
 We will have a frequency sign up sheet for those using 72mhz to help with any channel conflicts.
 SMMAC will not be held responsible for any issues with using a radio on 72mhz.
 Please be sure to use the frequency board and watch for frequency conflicts.

 - Pets – It is best to leave Fluffy or Butch at home.
-However if you must bring your pet it must be on leash and monitored by a responsible person at all times.
-Nobody likes to listen to a pet that is left tied up and alone or step in a mess it made.
+However, if you must bring your pet it must be on a leash and monitored by a responsible person at all times.
+Nobody likes to listen to a pet that is left tied up and alone or step into a mess it made.